frankzkzhu/TASoft/index.md

 On April 21, 2022
 - TASoft LLC website is in its Alpha version.
 We will continue to improve its content.
 We are also considering to leverage google workspace as our operation infrastructure.

+On April 23, 2022
+- TASoft LLC is now supported by google workspace.